 If you detect any of the above symptoms, visit your veterinarian, who will empty, or “express,” your dog’s anal glands.
 Some groomers can also perform this procedure, but if you suspect that your dog’s sacs are infected, it’s better to have your veterinarian do it.

-Whether your dog is an Irish Wolfhound or a fur ball like Bertie, there is definitely a method behind its bathroom behavior madness.
+Whether your dog is an Irish Wolfhound or a furball like Bertie, there is a method behind its bathroom behavior madness.

 Why is My Dog Suddenly Pooping Inside?

-Once medical conditions have been ruled out, then you can look for other reasons that may be causing stress and anxiety in your dog.
+Once medical conditions have been ruled out, you can look for other reasons that may cause stress and anxiety in your dog.

-Some reasons can be obvious like for example, if you come home from being out all day and your dog has pooped inside, it may have happened simply because they were inside for too long.
-If your dog is house trained they would have waited for as long as they could, and would have only pooped inside if that was their only option.
+Some reasons can be pronounced like, for example, if you come home from being out all day and your dog has pooped inside, it may have happened because they were inside for too long.
+If your dog is house trained, they would have waited for as long as possible and would have only pooped inside if that was their only option.

 Has your dog been let outside for enough time?
 If your dog has been inside all day and you let them outside, the first thing they will want to do is explore and smell the array of exciting scents that are in the air.
-With all these interesting things going on, it is no wonder they forget why they are outside in the first place.
+With all these exciting things going on, it is no wonder they forget why they are outside in the first place.
 Allow your dog enough time to finish exploring their outdoor environment.
-If you are outside with your dog, avoid interacting with them until after they have pooped, so to not distract them further.
+If you are outside with your dog, avoid interacting with them until they have pooped not to distract them further.

 A dog will only poop when they feel safe to do so as the very act of pooping puts them in a vulnerable position in regards to predators.
-If your house trained dog starts pooping inside maybe there is something happening outside, or on your walks, that makes them not feel safe to poop.
-Observe your dog in these contexts to see if there is something they react to in a fearful way.
+If your housetrained dog starts pooping inside, maybe something is happening outside, or on your walks, that makes them not feel safe to poop.
+Observe your dog in these contexts to see if there is something they react to fearfully.

 Have you recently moved house?
 It is not unusual for a dog to relieve themselves inside in a new environment.
-This should be temporary however, and cease once your dog is comfortable in its new environment.
-Other changes like a new baby, or a new puppy can also cause anxiety in dogs.
-Routines are important for dogs, so keep to regular feeding and going outside times, and your dog’s accidents should settle down.
+If so, this should be temporary, however, and cease once your dog is comfortable in its new environment.
+Other changes, like a new baby or a new puppy, can also cause anxiety in dogs.
+Routines are essential for dogs, so keep feeding regularly and going outside times, and your dog’s accidents should settle down.

-If your dog feels anxious when you leave them alone, especially for longer periods of time (half a day or longer) then they may be suffering from separation anxiety.
-Dogs who suffer from separation anxiety will express their distress in a number of ways such as panting, howling, barking, pacing, and pooping.
+If your dog feels anxious when you leave them alone, especially for more extended periods (half a day or longer), they may suffer from separation anxiety.
+Dogs who suffer from separation anxiety will express their distress in several ways, such as panting, howling, barking, pacing, and pooping.

 How Do You Stop a Dog From Pooping Inside?

-Essentially you need to understand the cause of your dog’s behavior, so you know how to stop them from pooping inside.
-Firstly, take them to your veterinarian to have any medical causes ruled out.
+Essentially you need to understand the cause of your dog’s behavior so you know how to stop them from pooping inside.
+Firstly, take them to your veterinarian to have any medical reasons ruled out.
 Once any medical issues have been ruled out, you can then look to your dog’s environment for an answer.
-Identifying and removing factors in your dog’s environment that are causing them to feel stressed will stop this behavior.
+Identifying and removing factors in your dog’s environment, causing them to feel stressed, will stop this behavior.

-If your dog is particularly inquisitive and they relish exploring and smelling exciting scents, try leaving them outside for a bit longer.
-This will give them more time to deal with all those distractions before getting down to business.
-If you are outside with your dog, avoid interacting with them until after they have pooped, so to not distract them further.
+If your dog is incredibly curious and relishes exploring and smelling exciting scents, try leaving them outside for a bit longer.
+This longer time will give them more time to deal with all those distractions before getting down to business.
+If you are outside with your dog, avoid interacting with them until they have pooped not to distract them further.
 Playtime with you is the best reward your dog can have.

 Environmental changes such as moving house, or a new puppy or baby arriving into the family can cause anxiety in some dogs.
-If your dog is susceptible to anxiety then a change to their environment may make your dog stressed.
+If your dog is susceptible to anxiety, then changing their environment may make your dog stressed.
 Once your house trained dog is comfortable in their new situation pooping inside should cease.
-To help your dog adjust it is important to keep to a schedule.
-Routines are important for dogs, so keep to regular feeding and going outside times, and your dog’s accidents should settle down.
+To help your dog adjust it is essential to keep to a schedule.
+Routines are necessary for dogs, so keep regular feeding and going outside times, and your dog’s accidents should settle down.

 Should You Punish Your Dog for Pooping in the House?

-Dogs live in the moment and punishing them after the fact leaves your dog confused about what he did wrong.
+Dogs live in the moment; punishing them after the fact leaves your dog confused about what he did wrong.
 Administering a punishment only makes your puppy or dog afraid of you and possibly afraid to poop in your presence.
-This will obviously not work for you when you are wanting your dog to poop while you are outside with your dog or taking him on his walk.
+This avoidance will not work for you when you want your dog to poop while you are outside with your dog or taking him on his walk.

 Why Does My Dog Get Hyper After He Poops?

 There are a couple of theories on why your dog does an after poop dance or run.
-One of these ideas is that your dog is remembering back to their toilet training days.
-Back to the days when you praised your puppy for pooping in the right place and maybe even gave them a treat as a reward for doing so.
+One of these ideas is that your dog remembers back to their toilet training days, back to the days when you praised your puppy for pooping in the right place and maybe even gave them a treat as a reward for doing so.
 Dogs respond well to positive reinforcement, so the theory is that your dog is excited to have done something that pleases you.
-Adding to the excitement is that there could be a reward in it for your dog in the form of a treat.
+Adding to the excitement is there could be a reward in it for your dog like a treat.
 Just like the early days!

-Another theory on why your dog performs an after poop dance, is that your dog may simply be excited to have relieved themselves.
-This would especially be the case if your dog had to wait for a while to be let outside.
+Another theory on why your dog performs an after poop dance is that your dog may be excited to have relieved themselves.
+This display of excitement would especially be the case if your dog had to wait to be let outside.
 It must be a welcome relief to your dog to finally be able to poop if they had been holding it in for some time.

 Do Dogs Poop Out of Spite?

-Dog’s are usually proud of their poop and use it as a form of communicating valuable information to other dogs such as territory and status.
-Some dog’s also spend a bit of time tracking down the poop of other animals just so they can roll in it.
-While there are also dogs who eat the poop of other dogs.
-While we find these behaviors offensive, they are natural and normal for dogs to do, indicating that dogs do not find poop offensive at all, in fact they find it fascinating.
+Dogs are usually proud of their poop and use it to communicate valuable information to other dogs, such as territory and status.
+Some dogs also spend a bit of time tracking down the poop of other animals so that they can roll in it.
+At the same time, some dogs eat the poop of other dogs.
+While we find these behaviors offensive, they are natural and normal for dogs to do, indicating that dogs do not find poop offensive at all; in fact, they find it fascinating.

 A dog’s brain does not work the same way as a human’s brain, and they also do not have the same characteristics and traits as a human.
 Spite is a human characteristic and is one that dogs are not capable of.
 Your dog will never poop inside out of spite.
 If your house trained dog starts pooping inside, it is your dog’s way of communicating to you that something is wrong.

-Your dog will never be able to understand why he is able to poop in one place and not another, he will just accept that this is how it is.
+Your dog will never understand why he can poop in one place and not another; he will accept that this is how it is.